daipe-ai/databricks-bundle/docs/structure.md

-## Recommended pipelines structure
+## Recommended notebooks structure

-In Bricksflow, it is recommended to divide your tables and pipelines into the the following layers:
+In Bricksflow, it is recommended to divide your tables and notebooks into the the following layers:

 * **bronze** - "staging layer", raw data from source systems
 * **silver** - most business logic, one or multiple tables per use-case